pingcap/docs/tidb-cloud/set-up-vpc-peering-connections.md

 Project CIDR (Classless Inter-Domain Routing) is the CIDR block used for network peering in a project.

-Before adding VPC Peering requests to a region, you need to set a project CIDR for your project's cloud provider (AWS or Google Cloud) to establish a peering link to your application's VPC.
+Before adding VPC Peering requests to a region, you need to set a project CIDR for your project's cloud provider (AWS or GCP) to establish a peering link to your application's VPC.

 You can set the project CIDR when creating the first Dedicated Tier of your project.
 If you want to set the project CIDR before creating the tier, perform the following operations: